-Ideally, a member of the project team should be identified as having responsibility for overseeing the DPIA.
-The Information Compliance team will work with the project team to provide advice and guidance and ensure the necessary documents are completed.
+Ideally, a member of the project or research team should be identified as having responsibility for overseeing the DPIA.
+The Information Compliance team will work with the team to provide advice and guidance and ensure the necessary documents are completed.

 Data Protection legislation underpins the DPIA.
 UEA does not require members of project teams to have in-depth knowledge of the current data protection law, however it should be noted that data protection training is mandatory for all UEA staff.
 Training can be online or face to face.
 See the data protection home page for further details.

 - Identify the need for a DPIA (document A) This stage should be done for all projects, big and small, to identify what – if any – further action is required.
-Consult with SPC team on completion of this stage
+Consult with the Information Compliance team on completion of this stage

 - Describe the information flows (document B) The project team will complete this stage